consbulaquena/IdentifyThis/README.md

 This is a native iOS Object recognition app, with text recognition using CoreML.
+Use your camera to hover images and the app will identify what it is.

 Note: Some of the image detection are not accurate.